 Firefighter injured battling blaze on Fort Myers Beach

 Fort Myers Beach firefighters were able to contain and put out a blaze at a Fort Myers Beach house on Pearl Street Monday afternoon.
-The cause of the blaze was still being investigated Monday evening.
+The cause of the fire was still being investigated Monday evening.

 The fire started at about 3:30 p.m., according to the Fort Myers Beach Fire Control District.